TBIO-RR-Group/Locker/README.md

 4. Click **Stop** on the container line when you're done developing for the day

 As another note, click **Stop** on the main server in the **Locker Services** to avoid accruing server costs, e.g., on weekends (you can later easily restart it); also, you can terminate servers when no longer needed.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on our [GitHub repository](https://github.com/TBIO-RR-Group/Locker).
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0.